 How much does it cost to study at a UK university?by Peter Jackson

 Studying in the UK is possibly one of the biggest investments you will ever make in your career.
-But with so many factors to take into account, there is no exact figure for how much that investment is going to cost.
+But with so many factors to take into account, there is no exact figure for how much that investment is going be.

 For example, your tuition fees will vary depending on your course, course length and university, while your living costs will depend on where you are hoping to study in the UK, your accommodation and your lifestyle.

 In this blog, we have looked at the three main financial elements of studying for an undergraduate degree at a UK university: tuition fees, living costs, and accommodation costs.

-How much are UK university tuition fees for international students?
+How much are UK university tuition fees for international/EU students?

 The UK is one of the most popular study destinations for international students, and its universities – particularly the research-intensive Russell Group universities like Newcastle University – have a world-class reputation for excellence.

-According to the UK's Higher Education Statistics Agency, in 2020-2021 over 600,000 EU and international undergraduate and postgraduate students are currently studying here.
+According to the UK's Higher Education Statistics Agency, in 2021-2022 over 670,000 EU and international undergraduate and postgraduate students were studying here.

-Most undergraduate degrees in the UK take just three years to complete - making them more cost-effective than longer degree programmes in other countries.
+Most undergraduate degrees in the UK take just three years to complete – making them more cost-effective than longer degree programmes in other countries.
 Tuition fees are set by UK universities every year, and are usually payable for each year of your study.
-There is a rate for 'home' or UK students and a rate for international students.
+There is a rate for 'home' or UK students and a rate for international students that includes EU students without settled or pre-settled status.

 Your fees cover the cost of your teaching and help pay for the university buildings, facilities and technology you will use during your degree.
 They also go towards other aspects of your student experience, including administration costs and student services, such as wellbeing support.

-How much you pay for your tuition as an international student will depend on the degree you choose and the university you apply to.
+How much you pay for your tuition as an international/EU student will depend on the degree you choose and the university you apply to.

 To find out how much your fees will be, check with your chosen university – at Newcastle you can find this information on the course pages of your dream degree.